patrickmlong/Deep_learning/README.md

 # Deep_learning
-repo for ANN, CNN, LSTM, word2vec projects
+repo for ANN, CNN, LSTM projects +  word2vec [using model developed by eyaler]